Julio-Claudian dynasty: Nero

 Nero became emperor in AD 54 at sixteen, the youngest emperor yet.
 Like his maternal uncle Caligula before him, Nero was also a direct descendant of Augustus, a fact which made his ascension to the throne much easier and smoother than it had been for Tiberius or Claudius.
 Ancient historians describe Nero's early reign as being strongly influenced by his mother Agrippina the Younger, his tutor Seneca, and the Praetorian Prefect Burrus, especially in the first year.
 In the first year of his reign, Nero had left all of the day-to-day running of the Empire to his mother Agrippina the Younger.
-He was made Emperor over his step-brother, Claudius' son Britannicus, who he had killed.
+He was made Emperor over his step-brother, Claudius' son Britannicus, whom he had killed.
 Agrippina was believed to have poisoned Claudius, having allegedly poisoned her second husband Gaius Sallustius Crispus Passienus.
 She had also arranged the deaths of Caligula's third wife, Lollia Paulina and Messalina's mother Domitia Lepida the Younger.
 She saw that the dynasty's numbers dwindle with the execution of Marcus Junius Silanus Torquatus, a grandson of Julia the Younger, to strengthen Nero's claim, having previously arranged the death of his brother Lucius Junius Silanus Torquatus.
 In AD 55, Nero began taking on a more active role as an administrator.
 He was consul four times between AD 55 and 60.
 Nero consolidated power over time through the execution and banishment of his rivals and slowly usurped authority from the Senate.
 He reportedly arranged the death of his own mother and after divorcing his wife Claudia Octavia, daughter of Claudius' and Messalina, he had her killed.
 Other relatives whom Nero was believed to have had killed were Claudius' daughter by Aelia Paetina, Claudia Antonia, her husband and half-brother of Messalina, Faustus Cornelius Sulla Felix, Decimus Junius Silanus Torquatus, brother of Marcus and Lucius Junius Silanus Torquantus, as well as Marcus' son, also named Lucius, his aunt Domitia Lepida the Elder, and Rubellius Plautus, son of Julia Livia along with his wife, children and father-in-law.